zShan98/shoe-store-app/SRS/SRS.md

 ### 4.2.1.
 User Authentication
 •	Description: Users can create accounts or log in.
 •	Actors: Registered Users
-•	Preconditions: User has an active internet connection.
+•	Preconditions: The user has an active internet connection.
 •	Postconditions: User gains access to personalized features.
-(Include similar sections for other use cases)

 # 5. NON-FUNCTIONAL REQUIREMENTS
 ## 5.1.
 Performance Requirements
 *	The website shall load within 3 seconds on a standard internet connection.